-6.9 Chip Erase
+6.10 Chip Erase

-The Chip Erase command allows the entire main memory array to be erased at one time.
+The Chip Erase command allows the entire main memory array to be erased can be erased at one time.

 To execute the Chip Erase command, a 4-byte command sequence of C7h, 94h, 80h, and 9Ah must be clocked into the device.
-Since the entire memory array is to be erased, no address bytes need to be clocked into the device and any data clocked in after the opcode will be ignored.
+Since the entire memory array is to be erased, no address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
 After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to start the erase process.
-The erase operation is internally self-timed and should take place in a time of t{CF} .
-During this time, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the device is busy.
+The erase operation is internally self-timed and should take place in a time of $t{\text{CF}}$ .
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.